Wrongful Death Attorneys in Dayton

 If you have lost a loved one, you need a lawyer who understands your situation, and who truly cares about getting you the results you need.
 We have decades of collective experience working with the families of the victims of accidents.
 Our team also has significant trial experience and knows how to identify insurance company tactics that could affect your compensation.

 At our law firm, we believe in one-on-one attention and compassionate support.
-When you contact us, you will have an experienced and dependable attorney at your side from start to finish.
+When you contact us, you will have an experienced and dependable wrongful death attorney at your side from start to finish.

 Call (937) 230-8330 to speak with our Dayton wrongful death attorneys today.